 The limitation of the \textbf{rp} technique is highlighted in Fig.~\ref{fig:depthFilt}.
 It can be seen that multiple tracks exist in the background rows, which should not be counted.
 By introducing a depth-based filtering (\textbf{df}) we are able to remove these unwanted tracks.
 This increases the performance of both the mean normalized error and $R^{2}$.
-Also, it is noteworthy that in this ``in the wild'' scenario the segmentation algorithm is able to detect yellow sweet pepper, despite no exposure to it during training.
+Also, it is noteworthy that the segmentation algorithm detects yellow sweet pepper in an ``in the wild'' scenario, despite no exposure to it during training.

-The \textbf{df} technique is the best performing system.
-In terms of overall performance it achieves a mean normalized error of $0.21$ at a detection IoU of $0.3$ as seen in Tab.~\ref{tab:exampleresults}.
-This is an absolute improvement of 0.18 over \textbf{bl} which is the next best performing technique.
+The \textbf{df} technique is the best performing system, at a detection IoU of $0.3$ as seen in Tab.~\ref{tab:exampleresults}.
+In terms of overall performance it achieves a mean normalized error of $0.21$.
+This is an absolute improvement of $0.18$ over \textbf{bl} which is the next best performing technique.
 The \textbf{df} technique also achieves an $R^2$ value of $0.80$ showing a strong relationship between the fruit tracking predictions and the ground truth.
 Thus, in a practical application a simple linear model could be used to improve the mean normalized error of fruit count.